microsoft/tilecode/language.md

 Many game progress/win conditions require that a predicate holds for every member of a set:
 - "the player goes to the next level when every diamond has been collected from the game board"

 For these cases, we make use of **never** rules, which fire at the beginning of a round on the current state (before any other events and rules fire).
 The red "no-entry" circle signifies the never rule.
 A never rule fires successfully exactly when there is no 3x3 region of the tile map on which the When section fires successfully.

 ## When-Do Rules

-We have defined TileCode concepts of **state**, **rounds**, **center sprites** and **events**.
-With these hand, we are now ready to discuss rules in more detail.
+Having defined the concepts of **state**, **rounds**, **center sprites** and **events** in TileCode, we are now ready to discuss rules in more detail.
 As already seen, a TileCode rule is formed by a pair of a **When** predicate and **Do** commands.
 Rules fire in parallel on the current game state and events, which results in commands being sent to tiles/sprites; each tile/sprite stores a local log of the commands sent to it.
-A resolution step determines which of the (possibly conflicting) commands in each log will be executed.
+A **resolution** step determines which of the (possibly conflicting) commands in each log will be executed.
 A new game state is produced by executing the commands.

 ### Tile Predicates